openssl/installer/ms-windows/README.md

 Directory Structure
 -------------------

-This directory structure layout should help with understanding the output of each major step (init, save-profile, prepare, build/build-all):
+This directory structure layout, relative to this directory, should help with understanding the output of each major step (init, save-profile, prepare, build/build-all):

 * /templates - Main base version JSON and templated Inno Setup and Wix toolset scripts.
 The base version JSON files drive the entire process to produce consistent results.
 * /versions/3.1/deps - Verified binary dependencies.
 Required to build and package OpenSSL.
 Output of 'init'.